min2ha/ukwa-site/content/target/40122/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Frank Brangwyn at the William Morris Gallery

 Project to support a new exhibition and learning resources about Frank Brangwyn and the First World War.